 Slicers are one of the best new tools in the recent versions of Excel.
 However there are some areas you may need help with to make it work properly.
-One area is where you are building a reporting tool and want users to use the slicers to choose what the report will look like, but you want to protect the sheets so that errors are not accidentally made.
+One area is where you are building a reporting tool and want users to use the slicers to choose what the report will look like, but you want to protect the sheets so that errors are not accidentally made and in line with recent protection of personal information acts (e.g. POPI and GDPR).
 So how does the Excel slicer work with password protection?

 Switch on password but unprotect slicer

 If you have slicers set up and want to password protect the sheets, you first need to tell the slicers that they must not be locked when the sheet is protected.
 As shown below, you need to right click on each slicer and choose Size and Properties.
 You then untick the ‘Locked’ box.